 But it is worth reflecting that Scott Morrison was initially the accidental Prime Minister.
-The conservatives in the Liberal Party who never liked Malcolm Turnbull and were looking for any excuse to remove him drafted Home Affairs Minister Peter Dutton as their preferred replacement.
+The conservatives in the Liberal Party who never liked Malcolm Turnbull and were looking for any excuse to remove him, drafted Home Affairs Minister Peter Dutton as their preferred replacement.

-When Malcolm Turnbull called a leadership spill on Tuesday 21 August 2018 Peter Dutton stood and got 35 votes to Turnbull’s 48.
+When Malcolm Turnbull called a leadership spill on Tuesday 21 August 2018, Peter Dutton stood and got 35 votes to Turnbull’s 48.
 Turnbull was then seen as a dead man walking and media speculation began about when the second strike would occur.

-On the Thursday Dutton announced he was challenging again and demanded Turnbull call another partyroom meeting.
-Given that it is up to the leader’s discretion when a partyroom meeting is to be called Turnbull demanded 43 signatures, a majority of Liberal MPs to hold another spill.
+On the Thursday, Dutton announced he was challenging again and demanded Turnbull call another partyroom meeting.
+Given that it is up to the leader’s discretion when a partyroom meeting is to be called, Turnbull demanded 43 signatures, a majority of Liberal MPs, to hold another spill.

-This was seen as a delaying tactic by Turnbull which allowed his preferred successor his Treasurer Scott Morrison to get the numbers so when the 43 signatures arrived Morrison was able to defeat Dutton 45 votes to 40 despite playing no part in the coup to oust Turnbull.
+This was seen as a delaying tactic by Turnbull which allowed his preferred successor, his Treasurer Scott Morrison, to get the numbers, so when the 43 signatures arrived, Morrison was able to defeat Dutton 45 votes to 40, despite playing no part in the coup to oust Turnbull.

-New Liberal Deputy Josh Frydenberg was also not part of coup but was elected deputy on the first ballot.
+New Liberal Deputy Josh Frydenberg was also not part of the coup but was elected deputy on the first ballot.
 The new Liberal leadership team now had the momentous the task of healing the divisions in the Liberal Party between the moderates and conservatives who had been at war since Tony Abbott first rolled Malcolm Turnbull as leader in 2009.

-The polls still had Scott Morrison ahead as preferred Prime Minister, but the Coalition was always behind in the two party preferred vote, the highest they ever got was 49-51.
-Morrison had told his partyroom if we get to 48-52 let me do the rest.
+The polls still had Scott Morrison ahead as preferred Prime Minister, but the Coalition was always behind in the two-party-preferred vote – the highest they ever got was 49-51.
+Morrison had told his partyroom, “if we get to 48-52, let me do the rest.”

-Bill Shorten had a shocker of a start to the campaign where he failed to not only explain his policies but misled a voter when he asked how his taxes would be affected, Labor’s comrades in Queensland then decided to sack that worker for daring to ask Shorten a tough question.
+Bill Shorten had a shocker of a start to the campaign where he not only failed to explain his policies but misled a voter when he asked how his taxes would be affected.
+Labor’s comrades in Queensland then decided to sack that worker for daring to ask Shorten a tough question.

 Add to this the Liberal Party campaign headquarters actually grew a spine in 2019 and attacked Labor’s promised tax increases aggressively, a sharp contrast with the bland 2016 jobs and growth slogan.
-Andrew Hirst the Liberal campaign director also used social media effectively to attack Bill Shorten’s unsuitability for the position of Prime Minister, reinforcing in voters their own uneasiness about Shorten’s character.
+Andrew Hirst, the Liberal campaign director, also used social media effectively to attack Bill Shorten’s unsuitability for the position of Prime Minister, reinforcing in voters their own uneasiness about Shorten’s character.

 Scott Morrison was able to survive all of the candidate scandals that came his way, but this was a problem that Labor and Greens faced as well.
 He didn’t slip up in any of the debates, the ‘space invader’ moment turned out to be a big nothing burger.
 He came across as authentic, relatable and competent to the voters.

-With a campaign message of economy stability, fiscal certainty and not proposing a radical increase in the size of government Scott Morrison defied all the polls on Saturday to win the election and receive a mandate in his own right.
+With a campaign message of economy stability, fiscal certainty and not proposing a radical increase in the size of government, Scott Morrison defied all the polls on Saturday to win the election and receive a mandate in his own right.

-Not a bad feet for someone who came unexpectedly to the Prime Ministership less than a year before.
+Not a bad feat for someone who came unexpectedly to the Prime Ministership less than a year before.
 The meme world has dubbed him PM Steven Bradbury, but this analogy undermines his own political skills as Scott Morrison has seized his political opportunity and achieved what not many people thought was politically possible.

-The revolving door of Prime Ministers based on now revealed inaccurate polls is in the past.
+The revolving door of Prime Ministers based on now-revealed inaccurate polls is in the past.
 Scott Morrison is the new master politician of the next generation in parliament.
 With the dysfunction and lack of direction the Labor party is now in, he could be Prime Minister for many years to come.